cartierzhou/frank.lovecch.io/thoughts/_posts/2012-12-02-the-renaissance-me.markdown

 ---
 layout: post
 main: false
-status: in-progress
+status: wip
 category: thoughts
 subcategory: blog
 back: thoughts.html
-title: renaissance me.
+title: the renaissance me.
-quote: Be better
+quote: Be better.
 ---

 It is 7 AM; I have already showered, eaten a banana, read a snippet of [Madame Bovary](https://en.wikipedia.org/wiki/Madame_Bovary), and I sit here now at a wonderful cafe in Denver sipping on a capuccino.
 If you were to ask _sixteen_ year-old me, asleep on the bathroom floor before school **\[with the shower running to fool his parents\]**, if I were ever able to be capable of this routine, the answer would have been a profane profound `No`.